tiepdotme/marabesi.com/_posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search.md

 Hooks are the highlight feature introduced in reactjs 16.8, mainly focused in sharing logic between components and no class syntax, instead, a functional approach is the preferred way{% cite reactjs_hooks_release --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}{% cite post_react_hooks_design_patterns_creating_components_without_class --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}.
+{% cite post_best_practices_with_react_hooks --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} gives a
+introduction followed with reactjs hooks best practices, the material is recommended to any level of developer that wants to understand hooks, or for any developer that already knows hooks, it can be  a refresher. {% cite post_reusable_code_in_react --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} also states that hooks replace the mixins pattern for sharing code.

 {% cite post_how_advanced_react_patterns_changed_with_hooks --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %} depicts
 the difference between class components and functional components with